membrane-systems/PCAlipids/tutorial/tutorial.md

     or
     $ pcalipids -help

 You will get all the information about PCALipids functionality and usage.
-You could also find all the infromation [here](https://github.com/membrane-systems/PCAlipids/blob/master/manual.txt).
+You could also find all the information [here](https://github.com/membrane-systems/PCAlipids/blob/master/manual.txt).

 # Analysis of single trajectory

-In this part of the tutorial we will work with the trajectories of DOPC lipid molecules.
-The prepared DOPC bilayer trajectory and structure could be found in the directory:
+In this part of the tutorial we will work with a trajectory containing DOPC lipid molecules.
+The files (trajectory and structure) can be found in the directory:

     $ tutorial/1_analysis_single/